 If you are unable to reassemble the mapset because you do not have the source, you can use the DFHBMSUP utility to re-create source statements from your mapset load module.
-See the CICS Operations and Utilities Guide for information about DFHBMSUP.
+See BMS macro generation utility program (DFHBMSUP), in the CICS Operations and Utilities Guide for information about DFHBMSUP.